 The 18-inch tyres were designed from the ground-up, with every element of the tyre drawn from a clean sheet of paper: from the profile to the structure, to the compounds.
 The design process took in more than 10,000 hours of indoor testing, more than 5,000 hours of simulation, and more than 70 prototypes developed virtually, to eventually create 30 different specifications that were tested by nearly all the teams over more than 20,000 kilometres.
 The role of the drivers was crucial, with each of them contributing to the development at various points and helping Pirelli arrive at the definitive specifications thanks to their feedback.

 This year, the number of compounds that Pirelli can nominate throughout the championship has increased to six: making it possible to have tires that are even more perfectly suited to the specific characteristics of each track.
 A philosophy that is equally true for Pirelli’s road products, which benefit from technology directly transferred from Formula 1®.

 DISCOVER ALL TYRES RANGE

-The full wet tyres are the most effective for heavy rain.
-These tyres can evacuate 85 litres of water per second per tyre at 300kph: when it rains heavily, visibility rather than grip causes issues.
-The profile has been designed to increase resistance to aquaplaning, which gives the tyre more grip in heavy rain.
+The full wet tyres are the most effective for heavy rain, capable of dispersing impressive quantities of water.
+But if it rains heavily, visibility rather than grip causes issues, leading to race stoppages on occasions.
+The profile delivers increased resistance to aquaplaning, which gives the tyre more grip in heavy rain.